hasanmoudud/geocompr/main.md

 There is no equivalent **geoverse** but there are attempts at harmonization between packages hosted on in the [r-spatial](https://github.com/r-spatial/discuss/issues/11) organisation and a growing number of packages use **sf** (Table \@ref(tab:revdep)).

 Table: (\#tab:revdep)The top 5 most downloaded packages that depend on sf, in terms of average number of downloads per day over the previous month.
-As of 2018-08-01 there are 92 packages which import sf.
+As of 2018-08-06 there are 92 packages which import sf.

 package    Downloads
 --------  ----------
-ggplot2        17117
+ggplot2        16858
-plotly          2005
+plotly          2096
-raster          1546
+spData          1483
-spData          1441
+raster          1465
-leaflet          894
+leaflet          856

 ## The history of R-spatial